cosmic-horizon/QWOYN/x/stimulus/spec/README.md

 - Initial portion of COHO tokens should be minted into outpost funding pool at genesis, remaining put on LP, others given to COHO token manager

 That’s correct.

+## Apply swap fee for LP swap COHO <> QWOYN

+configure the fee to be paid in Qwoyn (static fee. e.g. 1 QWOYN)

+- Where to send fees to?